 A standard Coast Guard approved fire extinguisher is provided on all Moomba boats.
 The fire extinguisher is located on the port side of the interior under the observer's seat.

 (Refer to label instructions for use.)

 Glove Box

 To open the glove box, press the black round cylinder down while lifting the black finger tab.
 Once open, the lid is supported by a spring.
-To close the lid, push the middle of the spring toward the rear of the glove box with one hand as you guide the lid closed with the other.

 Ski Pylon